kuzzleio/kuzzle-core-plugin-boilerplate/README.md

 #### Customizing the plugin instance name

-You may like to name your plugin differently than the default set name.
-To do so, edit the `manifest.json` at the root of this repo and change the `name` property to your convenience.
+You may want to choose a plugin name rather than using the default one.
+To do so, edit the `manifest.json` file at the root of this repo and change the `name` property to your convenience.

 ## `manifest.json` file